 Biale also produces an Atlas Peak Stagecoach Vineyard Zinfandel.
 This vineyard is not known for Zinfandel, nor is it a particular old vineyard, but Robert Biale was able to convince the owner of Stagecoach at the time, Jan Krupp to plant a very small portion of Zinfandel appropriately known as the “Biale Block” using cuttings obtained from Aldo and the Crane vineyards.
 Biale is the only winery to source Zinfandel from this particular vineyard.

-In addition to Zinfandel, they also produce very small quantities of Petite Sirah, Syrah, Barbera, and Sangiovese.
+In addition to Zinfandel, they also produce very small quantities of Syrah, Barbera, and Sangiovese.
 A special note about Barbera; we challenge you to find Barbera from other Napa Valley based producers – it will not be easy.
 The Robert Biale Barbera comes from a small vineyard in Calistoga which contains the oldest Barbera vines in Napa Valley (planted in 1920).

 The 2013 Robert Biale Vineyards Petite Sirah from the Palisades Vineyard (formerly the Carver-Sutro Vineyard) in Calistoga features vines up to 75 years in age.
 Structurally, perhaps this is the closest wine to a Cabernet Sauvignon that Biale produces.
 It shows sweet baking spices on the bouquet, with a noticeably floral component along with fruit characteristics of blackberry and blueberry.
 In addition, the bouquet is somewhat gamey/meaty in nature along with notes of toasted cedar and dusty rock.
 On the palate, the richness of fruit + acid can hold up to the firm and powerful grip of the tannins.
 And earthy or mineral note lingers on the finish.
 Biale also produces a Napa Valley Petite Sirah labeled E.B.A. referencing the wines extra barrel aging (30+ months).